rueedlinger/gfollow/README.md

 ## ghFollowBack.js

-This script is for those which want to follow people back with just one click.
-Run the script to follow people back on GitHub.
+This Node script is for those who want to follow people back with just one click.
+Just run the script to follow people back on GitHub.

 ```bash